 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-If you're ready to tackle a kitchen organization project, you're in luck—we've rounded up the best tools for kitchen and pantry organization below.
+If you're ready to tackle a kitchen organization project, you're in luck: We've rounded up the best tools for kitchen and pantry organization below, according to our tests.

 Best for Dry Food: Rubbermaid Brilliance Pantry Organization & Food Storage Containers With Airtight Lids

 This affordable set from Rubbermaid is perfect for anyone who wants a uniform look.
-Made from durable BPA-free Tritan plastic, these transparent containers are fantastic for storing dry beans, pasta, rice, and cereal but can also be used to store leftovers in the fridge.
-The crystal-clear material wowed our tester, proving why this set is named Brilliance.
+Made from durable BPA-free Tritan plastic, these transparent containers are fantastic for storing dry beans, pasta, rice, and cereal but can also be used to house leftovers in the fridge.
+The crystal-clear material wowed our tester, proving why this set is named "Brilliance."

 Sets are available with containers of different sizes, from mini sizes to a large 19.6-cup option, so you can find a vessel to store virtually any amount.
 Our tester fit an entire 5-pound bag of all-purpose flour in the 16-cup container and a bulk-sized bag of quinoa in the 12-cup container with room to spare.
 She also stored cereal and nuts and actually noticed that they tasted fresher.
 The rectangular shape makes it easy to reach in and measure ingredients right out of the containers, and they're easy to stack and move around because they're not heavy or bulky to pick up.

 Best Plastic Bins: iDesign + The Spruce 14.5 x 8-inch Plastic Multi-Use Insert Drawer Organizer